bitshifter/bitshifter.github.io/_posts/2018-06-04-simd-path-tracing.md

 | Wrapped SSE4.1 w/ LTO     |    41.2 |
 | Wrapped AVX2 w/ LTO       |    45.0 |

-The difference between the `Plain SSE4.1` and `Wrapped SSE4.1` are because I added the `hmin` changes and aligned `SpheresSoA` data at the same time as I added the SIMD wrappers.
+The difference between the 'Plain SSE4.1' and 'Wrapped SSE4.1' are because I added the `hmin` changes and aligned `SpheresSoA` data at the same time as I added the SIMD wrappers.
 LTO stands for link time optimisation.
 It did give a nice increase in performance, but at a large increase in build time.

 I do most of my development on Linux and was confused for a long time because my Linux performance was much higher than what I was seeing in Windows on the same laptop.
 At the same time the Linux peaks were higher but it fluctuated a lot as the path tracer ran.
 The Windows numbers were lower but stable.
 This difference is very likely due to CPU frequency scaling differences between Linux and Windows.
-It does make benchmarking on a Linux laptop a bit unreliable though.
+It does make benchmarking on my Linux laptop a bit unreliable though.

 I did occasionally test on a desktop machine too, which gave the following results: